Graduate Studies Tuition, Fees & Financial Aid

 If you list Ohio Dominican University on the application (school code 003035), we will receive your results electronically.

-An award letter will be sent to you after we receive your FAFSA results.
-If you are awarded an Unsubsidized Stafford Loan on your award letter, we will automatically process the loan for you.
+An Offer Letter will be sent to you after we receive your FAFSA results.
+If you are awarded an Unsubsidized Stafford Loan on your Offer Letter, we will automatically process the loan for you.
 If you do not wish to borrow a student loan, just contact our office and we will cancel it.
 It's that easy.

 If you have never borrowed a student loan as an Ohio Dominican University student, you will need to complete an entrance counseling session before your loan is disbursed.
 This will give you all the information you need regarding your rights and responsibilities as a student loan borrower.